All businesses benefit from trademark registration. However, does it follow that all businesses should trademark their names?

 Common law trademark rights

-Even if you never file a federal trademark application through the United States Patent and Trademark Office, you can still claim rights to the marks your business uses.
+Even if you never file a federal trademark application through the United States Patent and Trademark Office, you can still claim rights to the marks and intellectual property your business uses.
 As long as you were the first to use the mark in commerce, you technically have trademark rights.
 You will, however, find it difficult to enforce them without a federal trademark registration.

 Specifically, you might find it difficult to prevent others from using your trademark as you do not have exclusive rights to the name.
-If you have successfully gone through the application process for a federal trademark registration, you have clear grounds to sue those who infringe on your mark.
+If you have successfully gone through the application process for a federal trademark registration, you have clear grounds to sue those who infringe on your mark in federal court.
 If not, you have to take pains to prove that your use of the mark predates the infringing use.
 You can prevail, but relying on this level of trademark protection can prove costly if another business pops up with a similar name for their business, or goods and services.

-Typically, you will save time and money by filing a federal trademark application and acquiring trademark rights that way.
+Typically, you will save time and money in the long run by filing a federal trademark application and establishing trademark rights that way.
 It costs money up front for the filing fees, and more if you utilize a trademark attorney, but it can save you plenty in legal fees if you ever face an infringement case.

 Trademarks and identity

 Does your company name identify your products?
 In many cases a company will use distinctive branding on its products independent of the company name.
 In that case, it is much more important to trademark the product or brand name than it is the company name.

 Take the mobile game developer Warballoon LLC, for instance.
 They created the hit game Star Command, and in 2012 filed a federal trademark application for that name.
 The U.S. Patent and Trademark Office approved them in late 2012.
 Yet, Warballoon did not file a trademark application for its own name.